-- 8.1 Members welcomed the written report from the Director in Wales.
-In updating on his report, the Director reported that a briefing pack for Eluned Morgan MS, the Minister who now has responsibility for the FSA was underway.
-He also said that in submitting the pack, the FSA would be looking to arrange early engagement between the Minister and the Chair/Deputy Chair of the Board, the Chair of WFAC and relevant officials. - 8.2 In updating on SSAFW, the Director endorsed the positive response of the joint working in response to COVID-19, stating public health and food safety is at forefront of a large part of the FSA's work. - 8.3 Members congratulated the Director on the positive response from the Welsh Language Commissioner in relation to the work of the Welsh Language Transition team within FSA and the FSA's Welsh Language Scheme. - 8.4 Members sought further detail on why the joint FSA and Welsh Government Public Health bid for £2m, submitted as part of the COVID-19 recovery fund, was unsuccessful.
-The Director reported that he was awaiting feedback on the reasons why.
-In noting that, local authorities in Wales have been successful in receiving £2.5m from Welsh Government that will be used to boost the COVID-19 response, information was sought on how this money was to be utilised.
-The Director said that the FSA is meeting with local authority representatives over the next few weeks and will get more information and agreed to discuss with Matthew Francom the sharing of this intelligence.
+8.1 Members received the written report of the Director in Wales.
+In updating his text, the Director reported that a briefing pack for Eluned Morgan MS, the Minister who now has responsibility for the FSA, was underway.
+He also said that, in submitting the pack, the FSA would be looking to arrange early engagement between the Minister and the Chair/Deputy Chair of the Board, the Chair of WFAC and relevant officials.

+8.2 In updating on SSAFW, the Director welcomed the positive response to joint working to deal with COVID-19, stating that public health and food safety is at forefront of a large part of the FSA's work.

+8.3 Members congratulated the Director on the positive response from the Welsh Language Commissioner in relation to the work of the Welsh Language Transition team within FSA and the FSA's Welsh Language Scheme itself.

+8.4 Members sought further detail on why the joint FSA and Welsh Government Public Health bid for £2m from the COVID-19 recovery fund, was unsuccessful.
+The Director reported that he was awaiting feedback on the reasons.
+Noting that local authorities in Wales have received £2.5m from Welsh Government to boost their COVID-19 response, information was sought on how this money was to be utilised.
+The Director said that the FSA is meeting with local authority representatives over the next few weeks and will get more information.
+He agreed to discuss with Matthew Frankcom the sharing of this intelligence.

-- 8.5 A question was raised in relation to monitoring the content of forthcoming manifestos and it was confirmed that the FSA would be undertaking work in this area. - 8.6 A member shared intelligence in relation to COVID-19 in an FBO in Llangefni.
+8.5 A question was raised about monitoring the content of forthcoming manifestos for Senedd elections and it was confirmed that the FSA would be undertaking work in this area.

+8.6 A member shared intelligence in relation to COVID-19 in an FBO in Llangefni.
 The Director agreed to feed this intelligence back to the FSA's Incidents team.
 Action: Nathan to discuss with Matthew Frankcom sharing information in relation to additional resources made available.